amosharrafa/fantasy-football/README.md

 # To view web app:
 **NOTE:** Make sure you have Mongod and NPM installed before continuing.
 - after cloning run `npm install`
-- in one terminal: `mongod`
+- in one terminal run `mongod`
-- in another terminal: `cd` into this folder and run `nodemon webServer.js`
+- in another terminal `cd` into this folder and run `nodemon webServer.js`
-- in browser: go to [http://localhost:3000/]
+- in browser: go to http://localhost:3000/

 ## To reset database (need mongod running):
 - `cd` into this folder